 No words were spoken.

-And yet, the pilgrim understood.
+And yet, I understood.

 “You are now the bearer of what you saw.”